Thiophenol: Synthesis

 There are several methods of synthesis for thiophenol and related compounds, although thiophenol itself is usually purchased for laboratory operations.
 2 methods are the reduction of benzenesulfonyl chloride with zinc and the action of elemental sulfur on phenyl magnesium halide or phenyllithium followed by acidification.

 Via the Newman–Kwart rearrangement, phenols (1) can be converted to the thiophenols (5) by conversion to the O-aryl dialkylthiocarbamates (3), followed by heating to give the isomeric S-aryl derivative (4).

 In the Leuckart thiophenol reaction, the starting material is an aniline through the diazonium salt (ArN2X) and the xanthate (ArS(C=S)OR).
-Alternatively, sodium sulfide and triazene can react in organic solutions and yield thiophenols.
+Alternatively, sodium sulfide and triazenes can react in organic solutions and yield thiophenols.

 Thiophenol can be manufactured from chlorobenzene and hydrogen sulfide over alumina at 700 to 1300 F. The disulfide is the primary byproduct.
 The reaction medium is corrosive and requires ceramic or similar reactor lining.
 Aryl iodides and sulfur in certain conditions may also produce thiophenols.